evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor_Performance/_index.md

 ## Climate system

 There is one climate system available.
-The  climate system supports different temperatures in five zones.
+- **5-zone climate system:** Supports different temperatures in five zones.
 The driver, passenger, and two zones in the the 2. row and one in the 3. row.

-This model has a [heat pump](../../../../technology/hvac/#heat-pump) as standard.
-This heat pump can save significant energy that the EV would use for heating in cold weather.
+A standard [heat pump](../../../../technology/hvac/#heat-pump) is included, which can save significant energy that the EV would otherwise use for heating in cold weather.

-## Comfort
+## Comfort features

-Volvo EX90 Twin Motor Performance has several features to make your life as a driver or passenger more comfortable.
+The Volvo EX90 Twin Motor Performance includes several features to enhance comfort and convenience:

-Keyless entry allows access to the car without needing to find the key.
-As long you bring it with you, the doors open.
+- **Keyless entry:** Allows access to the car without needing to find the key, as long as you have it with you..

-Keyless go makes it possible to start the car without using the key.
+- **Keyless go:** Enables starting the car without using the key.

-The steering wheel is electrically adjustable.

-You have wireless charging for your phone.
+- **Electrically adjustable steering wheel**
+- **Wireless phone charging**

 {{<evkxdisplayaddarticle />}}